Outdoor Music Festival Planning Tips

 10 Tips for Planning Outdoor Music Festivals

-- You’ll need A LOT of technical equipment: The whole focus of your event is going to be the live music, which means a suitable stage, lighting equipment, and sound equipment.
-We wouldn’t recommend you try to plan this all on your own, instead use the services of a specialized music production company who’ll know exactly what you’ll need, when you’ll need it, where you’ll need it, and pretty much run the technical side of the event.
+- You’ll need a lot of technical equipment: The whole focus of your event is going to be the live music, which means a suitable stage, lighting equipment, and sound equipment.
+We wouldn’t recommend you try to plan this all on your own, instead use the services of a specialized music production company who’ll know exactly what you’ll need, when you need it, where you’ll need it, and pretty much run the technical side of the event.

 - Give yourself plenty of time to plan: Planning an outdoor musical festival means juggling a lot of balls.
 You’ll need to arrange bands, vendors and the venue, as well as marketing and selling tickets to the event.
 We recommend giving yourself months (if not years!) to plan the festival from start to finish if you don’t want a last minute panic.

 - Plan the space well: The festival will need enough open space for the stages you need, plus backstage areas, catering vans, portable bathroom facilities, and of course camping if it’s a weekend festival.
 Don’t forget that you’ll need a fair amount of space between stages if there’s going to be more than one.

 - Budget wisely for artists: You might be lucky enough to attract big-name musicians to your festival, but be aware of your total artist budget.
 If you get one huge star act that uses up your total budget, you’re going to struggle to keep festival-goers entertained for the duration of the festival.
 Think about having an eclectic mix of unsigned, local talent, up-and-coming bands, with a big name or two thrown in if budget allows.

 - Get the right permits: You may not realize this, but if your festival is being held on public land, you’re likely to need a permit from the city.
 The last thing you want is to get shut down on the day because you don’t have your paperwork in order.